 Yue Huang, Ph.D.

 Dr. Huang earned his Ph.D. in May 2011 under the mentorship of Dr. Guo-Zhang Zhu.
-He is working as Postdoctoral Fellow in the Department of Oncological Sciences at Mount Sinai School of Medicine in New York, New York.
-His research project is to study epigenetic regulation in hematopoietic stem cells and leukemia.
+He attends University of Queensland School of Medicine in Australia.
+In 2011, he was working as Postdoctoral Fellow in the Department of Oncological Sciences at Mount Sinai School of Medicine in New York, New York.
+His research project was to study epigenetic regulation in hematopoietic stem cells and leukemia.

 Melinda Varney, Ph.D.